Noone65536/CORSMAL-Challenge-2022-Squids/README.md

 - features_frames_test: frames (.npy)
 - results : results to be calculated as votes (.json)

+### Test the Task1 (audio only)

+<code>python test_task1_audio.py --dataset datapath</code>

+Arguments:
+- `--datapath`: Absolute or relative path to dataset you would like to test.
+Notice that this is the path to the sub-dataset that directly contains the files to be tested, such as `crosmal_datset/train` or `crosmal_datset/test_pub `

+- `--csv`: (optional) Absolute or relative path to the csv file.
+Default output directory is this project's root directory.
+Please noted that the program reads the csv files and write testing results to the csv file directly.
+We hope that the indexes and columns of the csv file is the same as the  `task1_audio.csv`

 ### Test the Task3, Task4 and Task5

 <code>python test_task345.py --dataset datapath</code>